ibm-cloud-docs/key-protect/disable-keys.md

 ### Enabling a disabled key
 {: #enable-api}

-When you enable a disabled key, the key transitions from the _Suspended_ to the _Active_ key state.
-This action restores access to any data that's associated with the key.
+When you enable a key that was previously disabled, the key transitions from the _Suspended_ to the _Active_ key state.
+This action restores the key's encrypt and decrypt operations.

-After you enable a disabled key, allow up to 4 hours before access to the data is restored.
+If you're using an integrated cloud service that supports revoking access to a disabled key, allow up to 4 hours before access to the key's associated data is restored.
 {: note}

 You can enable a key that's in the _Suspended_ key state by making a a `POST` call to the following endpoint.